 TowardS ThE City of Thresholds

-In recent years, urban uprisings, insurrections, riots, and occupations have expressed both desperation as well as the joy of reclaiming collective life and proposing a different way of composing a common world.
-At the root of these rebellious moments lies the threshold.
-Thresholds are the spaces to be crossed from a city of domination and exploitation to a common world of liberation.
-A city of thresholds is characterized by sudden dehierarchizations of the territory, the suspension of time, and the playful emergence of hope in a through which dark energies penetrate or awaken, but sometimes hopeful.
+In recent years, urban uprisings, insurrections, riots, and occupations have been an expression of the rage and desperation of our time.
+So too have they expressed the joy of reclaiming collective life and a different way of composing a common world.
+At the root of these rebellious moments lies thresholds—the spaces to be crossed from cities of domination and exploitation to a common world of liberation.

 Towards the City of Thresholds is a pioneering and ingenious study of these new forms of socialization and uses of space—self-managed and communal—that passionately reveals cities as the sites of manifest social antagonism as well as spatialities of emancipation.
 Activist and architect Stavros Stavrides describes the powerful reinvention of politics and social relations stirring everywhere in our urban world and analyzes the theoretical underpinnings present in these metropolitan spaces and how they might be bridged to expand the commons.

 What is the emancipatory potential of the city in a time of crisis?
 What thresholds must be crossed for us to realize this potential?
-To answer these questions, Stavrides draws penetrating insight from the critical philosophies of Benjamin, Foucault, and Lefebvre to challenge the despotism of the political and urban crises of our times and reveal the heterotopias immanent within them.
+To answer these questions, Stavrides draws penetrating insight from the critical philosophies of Walter Benjamin, Michel Foucault, and Henri Lefebvre—among others—to challenge the despotism of the political and urban crises of our times and reveal the heterotopias immanent within them.

 About the Author

-Stavros Stavrides is an architect teaching at the National Technical University of Athens on social housing and the meaning of metropolitan experience.
-Stavrides’ work on political autonomy in our contemporary crises-governed cities, illuminated by an experience and knowledge of protest and rebellion in Athens since 2008, provide timely urban theory to theorize forms of emancipating spatial practices and urban commoning.
-In addition to Towards the City of Thresholds, he has published six books and numerous articles.
-His recent books include: Common Space: The City as Commons (2016) and Suspended Spaces of Alterity (2010).
+Stavros Stavrides is an architect and professor teaching at the National Technical University of Athens on housing and public space design as well as on the meaning of metropolitan experience.
+Stavrides’s work on political autonomy in contemporary crises-governed cities provides timely urban theory to theorize forms of emancipating spatial practices and urban commoning, illuminated by an experience and knowledge of protest and rebellion in Athens since 2008.

 From The Book